 Issue 5 opens with Anne trying to contact her partner RoboCop, but Central Dispatch is unable to comply.
 Just then, Gillette catches up and manages to shoot out one of her tires, causing her to lose control and land on her car’s side.
 Afterwards, Lewis climbs out of the wreckage and draws her gun (while her police shirt un-bottons itself, apparently) and engages in a shootout with the thug.
 However, the most damage that both sides receive is a wound to Gillette’s shoulder and a cut to Anne’s face.

-They then proceed to engage each other in a knife, with Lewis planting the killing stab on the perp.
+They then proceed to engage each other in a knife fight, with Lewis planting the killing stab on the perp.
 As she takes his gun and ammo, she’s then confronted by a Rehab Helicopter.
-Anne manages to hop into Gilette’s car and withstand the opposing gunfire and drives off.
+Anne manages to hop into Gilette’s car as it withstands the opposing gunfire while she drives off.
 The enemy helicopter pilot is ordered to pull back since another Rehabilitator named Swenson arrives to give chase.
 Following a quick and bloody commercial for a Johnny Rehab action figure, Lewis reaches the donut shop and gets inside.
-Thanks to the building being filled with striking cops, they subdue Swenson before Anne tells them the the Rehabilitators have killed Reed, prompting a group of cops to follow her her lead to engage the opposing group.
+Thanks to the building being filled with striking cops, they subdue Swenson before Anne tells them that the Rehabilitators have killed Reed, prompting a group of cops to follow her lead to engage the opposing group.